-Preview modes allow to alter the modes in which preview image is displayed in the Editor.
-Preview modes are controlled via buttons in the Editor tool bar or via shortcuts.
+Enabling the preview modes allow to alter the modes in which preview image is displayed in the Editor.
+Preview modes are controlled via buttons in the Editor toolbar or via shortcuts.

 Preview mode Shortcut Toolbar Buttons

 Red channel r

 Blue channel g

 Green channel b

 Luminosity v

 Focus Mask Shift-F

-Regular mode see note
+note: Preview is returned to the regular mode with the repeated use of any preview mode shortcut.

-\note: Preview is returned to the regular mode with the repeated use of any preview mode shortcut.
 Only one preview mode can be engaged at a time.